dperrymorrow/re-bars/docs/_src/md/intro.md

 - re-render DOM elements on data change
 - manage your event handling and scope

-ReBars lets you re-render tiny pieces of your application on change.
+ReBars re-renders tiny pieces of your application on change.
 You are in control of what re-renders and when.
 There is no Virtual DOM, no JSX, no pre-compiling. **Your** code runs on **your** app.

 ReBars keeps your DOM in sync with your data using [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and gets out of your way.
 You can get back to just writing Javascript.